-Designation Roles and Responsibilities Project Manager/Engineer/Site Engineer Ensure that Phefumula Emoyeni One and the relevant contractor/s are aware of all specifications, and legal constraints pertaining to the project during construction, specifically with regards to the environment.
+Ensure that Phefumula Emoyeni One and the relevant contractor/s are aware of all specifications, and legal constraints pertaining to the project during construction, specifically with regards to the environment.
 Ensure that all stipulations within the EMPr and conditions of the environmental authorisation are communicated and adhered to by Phefumula Emoyeni One and its contractor(s).
 Monitor the implementation of the EMPr and conditions of the environmental authorisation throughout the project by means of site inspections and meetings.
 This will be documented as part of the site meeting minutes.
 Be fully conversant with the EIR for the project, the conditions of environmental authorisation and all relevant environmental legislation.
-Site Manager (EPC Contractor) Be fully conversant with the EIR, the conditions of environmental authorisation and the EMPr.
+Be fully conversant with the EIR, the conditions of environmental authorisation and the EMPr.
 Approve method statements (co-approval with the ESCO).
 Provide support to the ESCO.
 Be fully conversant with all relevant environmental legislation and ensure compliance thereof.
 Have overall responsibility for the implementation of the EMPr and conditions of the environmental authorisation Ensure that audits are conducted to ensure compliance to the EMPr and conditions of the environmental authorisation.
 Liaise with the Project Manager or his delegate, the ESCO and others on matters concerning the environment Prevent actions that will harm or may cause harm to the environment and take steps to prevent pollution and unnecessary degradation onsite.
 Confine construction activities to demarcated areas.
-Environmental Officer (EO) The EO must be appointed by the Contractor / Project Manager and is responsible for managing the day-to-day onsite implementation of the EMPr, and for the compilation of weekly environmental monitoring reports during construction.
-During the operational phase environmental monitoring reports may be as specified by the DFFE (such as annually) by the external EO or ECO.
-In addition, the EO must act as liaison and advisor on all environmental and related issues, seek advice from the ESCO when necessary, and ensure that any complaints received from I&APs are duly processed and addressed and that conflicts are resolved in an acceptable manner and timely manner.
-The EO shall be a full-time dedicated member of the Contractor's team and must be approved by Phefumula Emoyeni One (Project Company).
-The following qualifications, qualities and experience are recommended for the individual appointed as the EO: individual appointed as the EO: A relevant environmental diploma or degree in natural sciences, as well as a minimum of three years' experience in construction site monitoring, excluding health and safety; A level-headed and firm person with above-average communication and negotiating skills.
-The ability to handle and address conflict management situations will be an advantage; and Relevant experience in environmental site management and EMPr compliance monitoring.
-The EO's responsibilities include, but not limited to:
+For contine construction activities to demarcated areas.
+The EO must be appointed by the Contractor / Project Manager an responsible for managing the day-to-day onsite implementation of the EMPr, for the compilation of weekly environmental monitoring reports du construction.
+During the operational phase environmental monitoring reprimay be as specified by the DFFE (such as annually) by the external EO or E In addition, the EO must act as liaison and advisor on all environmental related issues, seek advice from the ESCO when necessary, and ensure any complaints received from I&APs are duly processed and addressed and conflicts are resolved in an acceptable manner and timely manner.
+The EO is a full-time dedicated member of the Contractor's team and must be approximately Phefumula Emoyeni One (Project Company).
+The following qualifications, qualities and experience are recommended for individual appointed as the EO: A relevant environmental diploma or degree in natural sciences, as well minimum of three years' experience in construction site monitoring, exclusion health and safety; A level-headed and firm person with above-average communication negotiating skills.
+The ability to handle and address conflict manager situations will be an advantage; and Relevant experience in environmental site management and E compliance monitoring.